Casey Weathers: Biography

 Weathers attended Laguna Creek High School in Elk Grove, California, and then Sacramento City College where he played in the outfield.
 During one practice, Weathers claimed he could throw harder than teammate Adam Eisner.
 This ongoing banter led to Weathers lighting up the radar gun for fun.
 Despite his wanting to remain an outfielder, once he hit 94 MPH on the gun, he was eventually converted to a pitcher by the coaching staff.
 Weathers was also teammates with Stephen Bautista, Brian Smith, Shaun Stinson, and Cincinnati Reds pitcher David Hernandez on the semi-pro Elk Grove Leprechauns where he led the league in home runs.

 After two years at Sacramento City College, Weathers transferred to Vanderbilt University.
 After his first year at Vanderbilt, Weathers participated in the Alaskan Summer League and was a late addition to the Team USA roster where he joined manager Tim Corbin and teammates David Price and Pedro Alvarez.
 Weathers enjoyed a successful senior season at Vanderbilt where he led the team in saves and tied for the team lead in wins.
 He was named a First Team All American and a finalist for National Stopper of the Year.

 Professional career

 Colorado Rockies

 Weathers was drafted by the Colorado Rockies with the 8th overall pick of the 2007 amateur draft and signed a contract on June 18, 2007, with a $1.8 million signing bonus.

 On October 31, 2008, Weathers underwent Tommy John surgery to repair his pitching elbow.
-He was added to the Rockies' 40 man roster after the 2010 season.
+He was added to the Rockies' 40-man roster after the 2010 season, in order to be protected from the Rule 5 draft.

 Chicago Cubs

 On December 8, 2011, Weathers was traded along with Ian Stewart to the Chicago Cubs for Tyler Colvin and DJ LeMahieu.

-On March 13, 2012, Weathers was outrighted to the minor leagues and opened the 2012 season with the AA Tennessee Smokies.
+On March 13, 2012, Weathers was outrighted to the minor leagues and opened the 2012 season with the Double–A Tennessee Smokies.